Mayor of Leicester

-The Mayor of Leicester, styled City Mayor to distinguish from the Lord Mayor of Leicester, is the directly elected mayor responsible for the executive function of Leicester City Council in England.
+The Mayor of Leicester, styled City Mayor to distinguish from the Lord Mayor of Leicester, is the directly elected local authority mayor responsible for the executive function of Leicester City Council in England.
 The incumbent is Peter Soulsby of the Labour Party.

 Background

 In December 2010 the Labour controlled Leicester City Council approved plans to give the city a directly elected mayor with responsibility for all council decisions during their four-year term and for selecting up to nine councillors as a supporting cabinet in accordance with the provisions of the Local Government Act 2007.
 The creation of the post was approved by the City Council on 10 December 2010.
 A referendum on establishing a directly elected mayoralty was not held.
 The first election took place in May 2011.

 Elections

 2011

 The first mayoral election on 5 May 2011 saw Peter Soulsby elected as mayor in the first round.